 Bergen Community College is committed to providing a learning and working environment that promotes personal integrity, civility, and mutual respect in a place free of discrimination on the basis of sex; which includes all forms of sexual misconduct.
 Sex discrimination violates an individual's fundamental rights and personal dignity.
 Bergen Community College considers sex discrimination in all its forms to be a serious offense.
-This policy refers to all forms of sex discrimination, including but not limited to: sexual harassment, sexual assault, sexual misconduct, and sexual violence, domestic violence, dating violence and stalking by employees, students, or third parties.
+This policy refers to all forms of sexual misconduct, including but not limited to: sexual harassment, sexual assault, sexual and gender discrimination, sexual violence, domestic violence, dating violence and stalking by employees, students, or third parties.